 Stay in your current work and build up your coaching practice on the side and then transition when the time is right for you.
 We don’t encourage people to jump ship and leave their 9-5 when they don’t yet have the resources to support themselves through coaching.

-Work towards becoming a Coach and building a practice to help when a future life change arises, e.g., kids leaving for university or a move with your partner’s career.
+Work toward becoming a Coach and building a practice to help when a future life change arises, e.g., kids leaving for university or a move with your partner’s career.
 You may know that your life circumstances are going to change in the future, and want to make a plan for yourself.
 You feel ready to make a new future for yourself, and you want to get things lined up for that time.
 It can be wonderfully comforting to know that when all around you is going to change that you are still going to be able to continue onwards on your journey to becoming a Coach.
 If you are part of a Coach training where the community is strong and supportive, you will also have the support of your Coach buddies as you make your transition to a new way of life.

 Leverage your coaching certification as a unique selling point when applying for jobs or promotions.
 Having coaching skills can take you to a new level in terms of how you interact with others at work.
 Investing in yourself makes a statement about how much you value progress and your development.